Lois Lane: Injustice: Gods Among Us

 In the digital prequel comic to the video game Injustice: Gods Among Us, Lois is married to Superman and is pregnant with their child.
 While on a story at the docks with Jimmy Olsen, she is kidnapped by The Joker and Harley Quinn and taken to a submarine where they perform surgery on her.
 When the Joker is captured by the Justice League, he informs them he has planted a nuclear bomb in Metropolis and wired the detonator to Lois's heart, set to go off when she dies.
 While under the influence of Scarecrow's kryptonite-laced fear gas, Superman mistakes Lois for Doomsday and, in an attempt to protect his family, unknowingly flies up into space with her, killing both Lois and their unborn child in the process.
 When she dies, a nuclear bomb obliterates Metropolis.
 Superman, devastated by the death of Lois and their unborn child as well as his inadvertent role in destroying Metropolis, kills the Joker and begins his campaign for world domination.
 Her death serves as the catalyst for Superman's new outlook, as he becomes more willing to kill to protect the world.

-In Year Three of the series, Superman was put in a magic comatose sleep, where events played out differently in his dream scenario.
+In Year Three of the series, Superman is put in a magic comatose sleep, where events play out differently in his dream scenario.
 In this dream world, Superman imagines he had broken free of the fear gas in time to save Lois and their unborn child.
 Batman had killed Joker to prevent the possibility of another attack on Superman and his family.
-Lois eventually gave birth to their daughter Lara Lane-Kent.
+Lois eventually gives birth to their daughter Lara Lane-Kent.
 Superman and Lois live a happy and normal life, raising their daughter Lara, who eventually develops superpowers and with her father's guidance becomes a superhero of her own.
-Superman is eventually awakened from his slumber by Ares and is left feeling angrier and more bitter after realizing and living the life he could've had with Lois and their child.
+Superman is eventually awakened from his slumber by Ares and is left feeling angrier and more bitter after realizing the life he could have had with Lois and their child.
 In Year Five, in an alternate world, Lois and Clark are shown happily visiting Clark's parents, telling them that she is pregnant.

 DC Comics Bombshells

 DC Comics Bombshells, a comic book series set in an alternate history of World War II, Eloisa "Lois" Lane is a mixed-race 17-year-old newspaper hawker from Metropolis' Cuban district.
-When criminals working for Killer Frost kidnaps her, she is rescued by the Batgirls (a group of female vigilantes) and partners with them to defeat Hugo Strange, the man who crippled her mother.
+When criminals working for Killer Frost kidnap her, she is rescued by the Batgirls (a group of female vigilantes) and partners with them to defeat Hugo Strange, the man who crippled her mother.
 Later in the series, she gets a job working at the Gotham Gazette for Vicki Vale and eventually begins dating Supergirl.

 Nightwing: The New Order

-In an alternate reality, Nightwing activates a device ending an ongoing war between the super-powered beings and depowers ninety percent of the superhero population, and leads to a future where superpower is outlawed.
+In an alternate reality, Nightwing activates a device ending an ongoing war between the super-powered beings and depowers ninety percent of the superhero population and leads to a future where superpower is outlawed.
 Lois is a Blue Lantern and a member of the Titans, who form a resistance against the anti-metahuman government.